mwarning/UDP-hole-punching-examples/README.md

 A small collection of example programs to show how UDP hole punching can be done.
-Hole punching is a mechanism to access computers in private networks behind routers (Network Address Translation).
+Hole punching is a mechanism to access computers in private networks behind NAT (Network Address Translation).

+This is a key principle behind [STUN](https://www.ietf.org/rfc/rfc3489.txt).
+Also important concepts are the different NAT types:

+* Full Cone NAT (normal)
+* Restricted Cone NAT
+* Port Restricted NAT

-The examples have not been successfully tested!
+The examples have not been successfully tested and are probably broken!

 Pull requests are welcome. :-)